eazyliving/fyyd-api/README.md

 - **url (optional, string)** the podcast's url as stated inside the podcast's feed.
 - **term (optional,string)** a search term to find inside the podcast.

 Please note: title, url and term add episodes together.
-Think of an logical OR.
+Think of a logical OR.

 - **count (optional, int, default: 10)**